AzimUmarov/my-sqlite/README.md

 ## Usage
 * dont forget (;) in CLI
-* please don't forget to do escape ("\"") while checking, cause js cant read string if you dont do that
+* please don't forget to do escape ("\"") while checking, cause js can't read string if you dont do that
 * From various csv formats, JS is conveniently selected.
 If the csv you entered does not give an error, it works correctly.
 Even if the format changes during the insert.
 * there has only one problem in CLI after you write command and get result "my_sqlite>" disappeared from console.You need to press up arrow key for return the word(I'm wondering why? if you know why, please let me know)